Summer Research Initiative

 The Summer Research Initiative is a full-time, 40-hour-per-week commitment.
 Participants are required to reside in the university housing provided by the program and to participate in all SRI activities throughout the summer.
 Participation includes all SRI program and research activities and assignments and meetings with research and program mentors.
 Therefore, students should not register for summer classes, hold employment that interferes with their participation, or make other summer plans that would interrupt their full and consistent immersion in the program during the 8-consecutive-week program period.

-Students will be provided a $3,000 stipend (before taxes).
+Students will be provided a $3,000 stipend (before taxes), a $780 breakfast/lunch stipend, and group dinners Monday-Friday provided on-site in the SRI lodging.
 Travel to College Park for the summer and return travel home, room, board, and program activities expenses are also covered by the BSOS SRI.
-Group housing is provided on campus.
+Participants are placed in on-campus group housing.

 Submit all application materials, including letters of recommendation, transcripts, and résumé or curriculum vita (CV), through the appropriate application portal in advance of the deadline.